MaVCArt/SDFGenerator/README.md

 Simple SDF Generator using Python and Cython / numpy

-Note: the .pyd file(s) delivered with this project is compiled fo:
+Note: the .pyd file(s) delivered with this project is compiled for:

 - Python 2.7.8
 - Python 3.5.0